2014 Hrushevsky Street protests: 19 January

-Opposition leader Vitali Klitschko (who attempted to bring calm) was sprayed with a fire extinguisher by a protester from the crowd, and shouted down as a traitor.
-Following this, live TV pictures showed protesters attempting to overturn a bus used by police, which was later set on fire after petrol bombs were thrown.
+Opposition leader Vitali Klitschko attempted to bring calm to the fervor but was sprayed with a fire extinguisher by a protester from the crowd, and shouted down as a traitor.
+Live TV pictures showed protesters attempting to overturn a bus used by police, which was later set on fire after petrol bombs were thrown.
 At least three buses were overtaken by demonstrators.
 Water cannons used to douse the flames were also directed at protesters; an illegal use of force due to freezing temperatures.
 Later, rubber bullets were used against protesters as more police vehicles were set ablaze.
 Up to 10,000 protestors remained near the Valeriy Lobanovskyi Dynamo Stadium by 10 p.m. as clashes continued with smoke filling the air from the burning vehicles.
 The entire line of police buses used in the blockade was set on fire, and as midnight approached, nearly everything in the square by the Dynamo Stadium was burning.
 Commenting on the situation, opposition MP Lesya Orobets stated, "War has finally started, laws don't apply anymore."
 Reports from Lviv indicated that demonstrators in Lviv, Kalush, and Ivano-Frankivsk blocked military units from deploying to Kyiv; with a similar situation occurring in Rivne, blocking Berkut troops.
 Lviv troops later thanked protesters for blocking their deployment.
 Automaidan activists by 3 a.m. blocked all roads exiting Yanukovych's Mezhyhyria mansion.
 In the early morning, protesters in central Kyiv continued supplying molotov cocktails and advanced on police cordons while fortifying barricades to their rear as police continuously used water cannons, fired rubber bullets, and jammed cell phone signals.

 By the evening, Vitali Klitschko had arranged a night-time meeting with President Viktor Yanukovych at his presidential mansion Mezhyhirya in an attempt to argue for snap elections to defuse the situation from escalating into further violence.
 The meeting ended with Yanukovych promising to resolve the crisis with a 'special commission' that included representatives of the administration (including the president), Cabinet of Ministers, and political opposition.
 Arseniy Yatseniuk took to the Euromaidan stage at about 9:30 p.m. to say that he had received a telephone call from the president telling him the administration wanted to start negotiations to end the political crisis.
 On Monday, 20 January, the commission was announced by Party of Regions MP Hanna Herman, but that it would convene without the President and be led by National Security and Defense Council secretary Andriy Klyuyev.
 Opposition leaders refused to take part in the government's proposed commission provided the president abstained from them himself.